ludoblues/sitemap-stream/README.md

   });

   sg.on('sitemapindex-index', () => {
-    // When this listener is triggered, consider the whole sitemaps genreation done console.log('The sitemapindex has been created, we are done !');
+    // When this listener is triggered, consider the whole sitemaps generation done console.log('The sitemapindex has been created, we are done !');
   });